squaresLab/genprog-code/README.md

 1. Basics
 ---------

 This code is largely written in [OCaml][ocaml] with some C and bash scripts; it assumes various standard utilities.
-This version of the README describes compiling repair using OCaml 4.05.0 (consult the latest development branch for code that works with the latest version).
+This code was successfully built using 4.12.0.
+It definitely won't compile with any version pre-4.06.0.

 We have been able to build this in general linux environments, including OS X.
 It was once the case that you needed to ensure sh is symlinked to bash rather